SundousKanaan/RTW-Groep/README.md

 ### Should have
 - Instruction how to use the app (zero state)
+  - paper sketch ✅
 - Must be working on mobile ✅
 - Offline support ✅
 - responsive app ✅
 - light/dark mode (system check) ✅
-- Newly joined users can see the chat history ✅ (Hosting probleem so it may not work properly in the online version now)
+- Newly joined users can see the chat history ✅
+  - (Hosting probleem so it may not work properly in the online version now)
 - Choose an avatar image ✅
 - Notification of the validity of the video link ✅